By Margaret Magnus

 Phonathon – January 27, 2018: Board and volunteers make telephone calls, send emails, and write letters to raise money for the $7,500 Baba’s Tree Challenge Match.
 Goal is reached.

-Harvest Baba’s Tree – February 5-7 & February 13, 2018: Harvest, mill and store wood from fallen and burned parts of Baba’s Tree
+Harvest Wood from Baba’s Tree – February 5-7 & February 13, 2018: Harvest, mill and store wood from fallen and burned parts of Baba’s Tree

-- Participants: Harold Greene, Peter Harnisch, Sam Ervin, Margaret Magnus, Buzz Glasky, Ginger Glasky
+Participants: Harold Greene (Antiques of the Future), Peter Harnisch, Sam Ervin, Margaret Magnus, Buzz Glasky, Ginger Glasky

-Caretakers Last Day – February 15, 2018: Official last day for Manager/ Caretakers Buzz & Ginger Glasky
+Caretakers Last Day – February 15, 2018: Official last day for Manager/Caretakers Buzz & Ginger Glasky after four-and-a-half years of service.

 Baba’s Birthday Open House & Farewell to the Caretakers – February 25, 2018: First public event since the fire; celebrate Baba’s Birthday; say goodbye to Buzz & Ginger Glasky.